henophilia/henophilia.org/content/index.md

 It means applying the [principles of good sex](https://chatgpt.com/share/670bc9db-555c-8003-a2c0-7773e8bbe204) to the rest of one's life.

-Another term closely associated with Henophilia is "**holistic regeneration**" and thus topics like community building, inner growth-oriented spirituality, ecohumanism, metamotivation, collaborative governance, commons, positive psychology, holistic flourishing, etc.
+Another term closely associated with Henophilia is "**holistic regeneration**" and thus topics like community building ("community" in the sense of D. H. Lawrence's Rananim, see [paragraph 15 here](https://journals.openedition.org/lawrence/3260)), inner growth-oriented spirituality, ecohumanism, metamotivation, collaborative governance, commons, positive psychology, holistic flourishing, etc.
 ## Characterizing henophilia
 First, let's make some more observations: